1. Scope

 4.6.
 For the individual performances, tickets can only be ordered by seating category.
 Specific seats cannot be selected.
 Multiple tickets for the same performance – if available – will be issued next to each other; the Purchaser of the tickets shall not be entitled to adjacent seats.
 The express wish on the part of the Customer to purchase only adjacent tickets within the order can constitute a further material criterion pursuant to section 4.8. in the event of excessive demand.

 4.7.
-The Performances of the Der Ring des Nibelungen tetralogy, consisting of the individual works Das Rheingold, The Valkyrie, Siegfried and Götterdämmerung, can only be ordered together for the entire cycle by means of the ordering procedure, which is determined by the present General Terms and Conditions.
-Irrespective of sentence 1 above, BF reserves the right to sell the individual works in the tetralogy by means of so-called online immediate sales (4.2.) individually or in other sales combinations (e.g. performance pairs such as Das Rheingold + The Valkyrie or Siegfried + Götterdämmerung).
+Tickets for the performances of the Der Ring des Nibelungen tetralogy, consisting of the individual works Das Rheingold, Die Walküre, Siegfried and Götterdämmerung, can only be ordered together for the entire cycle using the ordering procedure that is determined by these General Terms and Conditions.
+Tickets for individual works in the tetralogy can only be purchased individually or in other sales combinations (e.g., pairs of performances, such as Das Rheingold + Die Walküre, or Siegfried + Götterdämmerung) using the so-called instant-purchase online procedure (4.2.), to the extent provided by BF.

 4.8.
-Ticket orders will be processed at intervals taking into account previous waiting times and demand for the individual performances (new production, day of the week, distribution of seats [request for adjacent seats only] and price category).
-The ticket orders from previous years that preceded the ticket order in 2024 and which were not taken into account due to excess demand shall be counted as waiting time.
+Ticket orders will be processed at intervals, taking into account previous waiting times and demand for the individual performances (new production, day of the week, distribution of seats [request for adjacent seats only], and price category).
+The ticket orders from previous years that preceded the ticket order for 2025 and which were not taken into account due to excess demand shall be counted towards the waiting time.

 4.9.
-Each Customer can order and purchase a maximum of 16 tickets in total.
-For each work in the Bayreuther Festspiele 2024, a maximum of 4 tickets can be ordered for a performance; in the gallery, a maximum of 2 tickets applies.
+Each Customer can order and purchase a maximum of 18 tickets in total.
+For each work in the 2025 Bayreuther Festspiele, a maximum of 6 tickets can be ordered for one performance; for works in the categories G1-G4, E3-E6 and C6-C7, a maximum of 2 tickets can be purchased for one performance.
+A ticket for the Der Ring des Nibelungen tetralogy is counted as 1 ticket with respect to the card limit.
 Orders for multiple performances of the same work will not be taken into account.

 4.10.
 If, after taking into account the waiting times in accordance with Section 4.8., the number of tickets ordered cannot be covered within the framework of the available price categories, the release of tickets for the performance in question may be limited per order beyond the limitation in accordance with 4.9.
 If alternative seats in another price category are available, BF reserves the right to offer these.

 4.11.
-Up to 6 wheelchair spaces (price category C4) and one seat for the accompanying person (price category C6) are available in each performance.
+Up to 6 wheelchair spaces (price category B2, B3) and, in each case, one seat for the accompanying person (price category B1, B2) are available for each performance.
 If the accompanying person is demonstrably required, the ticket is free of charge for the accompanying person.
-These seats are not offered for immediate online purchases.
+The accompanying ticket is linked to the wheelchair space; resale is not permitted.
+These seats are not offered for instant online purchase.

 Furthermore, up to 20 end seats (B2 and B3) are available at each performance for visitors with limited mobility or a similar condition.
 Level access is only guaranteed in price categories A1, B1, B2 and B3.